PM-Notes/Prince2/README.md

 - Provides direction for the day-to-day management of the stage, and the overall project
 - Usually the CS process is first used once the Project Board has authorised the project
 - But may also be used in the Initiation stage especially in large or complex projects
+- Risk and issue are kept under control
+- The business case is kept under review

 Throughout a Management Stage, **Controlling a Stage** is uses the below activities to create a cycle of:
 - Work Packages